 Individual Patient CPT History View.
-For further analysis of procedure code distributions and procedure frequency, patients procedure code histories can be viewed by selecting individual patients in the score chart.
-These codes are shown as rectangles plotted along the same x-axis as the PROMIS score chart.
-These events can provide context but can also be used to further filter a cohort.
+For further analysis of procedure code distributions and procedure frequency, analysts can select an individual patient from a group of patient trajectories in the score chart to view all orders associated with that patient's medical history (see Figure 1H).
+These histories are cropped to the timeframe specified in the score chart and aligned with its timeline.
+For example, if the score chart shows trajectories between 20 days before an injection and 60 days after, the individual timeline would reflect the same timeframe.
+These events can provide context for individual cases, but can also be used to further filter a cohort.
 Analysts can view patient histories by selecting the patient's PROMIS scores on a given plot.
 The events then appear below the plot, aligned on the same time.